Greg Miller (host): Personal life

 Miller married his first wife while in college, but the couple divorced in 2008.
-He married his second wife, Canadian video game shipment company co-founder Geneviève St-Onge, in May 2017.
+He married his second wife, French Canadian video game shipment company co-founder Geneviève St-Onge, in May 2017.
 They have one child together.

 Miller was diagnosed with Hodgkin lymphoma in August 2012.
 His cancer has remained in remission since chemotherapy, but he has said that his personality changed due to the experience.